-We have supported carers in Essex for many years, but the Care Act 2014 signals a real change, making care and support and putting people's wellbeing at the centre.
-The Act places carers on an equal footing with those for whom they care, giving rights to assessment and support for eligible needs.
-It also means that information for carers should be easier to access and they better involved in the care and support of the person they care for.
-Additionally, the Children and Families Act 2014 makes sure carers, and parent carers, get the support they need.
+We have supported carers in Essex for many years, but the Care Act 2014 signals a real change, making care and support clearer and fairer and putting people's wellbeing at the centre.
+The Act places carers on an equal footing with those for whom they care, giving them new rights to assessment and support for eligible needs.
+It also means that information for carers should be easier to access and they should be better involved in the care and support of the person they care for.
+Additionally, the Children and Families Act 2014 makes sure that young carers, and parent carers, get the support they need.